olgadet/bookdown-mlbiostatistics/docs/401-classification-knn-dtrees.md

 - **Root node**: represents the entire population of the data set
 - **Splitting**: the process of dividing a node into two or more nodes
 - **Decision / internal node**: when a new node is split into further nodes
-- **Leaf / terminal nodel**: nodes that do not split into further nodes
+- **Leaf / terminal noel**: nodes that do not split into further nodes
 - **Subtree**: a subsection of a tree
 - **Branch**: a subtree that is only one side of a split from a node